Friday, December 25, 2015

 Here's a picture of my new (to me) 1976 Corvette Stingray the day I brought it home.

-The car left the assembly line painted Silver Metallic (paint code 13), but he had it repainted this nice shade of medium red when he first got the car.
+The car left the assembly line painted Silver Metallic (paint code 13), but he had it repainted a beautiful shade of "Lipstick Red" when he first got the car.

 Also, as you can see, he had the rims painted to match, something I did not care for.